angelosps/UTF-8-Validator/test cases/readme.txt

-Test cases provided to test the project.
+The test cases provided for testing the project.